-Antimicrobial therapy has been strongly associated with increased survival in those with CF. Longterm use of antibiotics has been significant in slowing lung decline.
-Commonly used antibiotics may include amoxycillin and clavulanic acid (Augmentin Duo®), flucloxacillin, ciprofloxacin and tobramycin.
-These and other antibiotics can be administered orally, by inhalation or intravenously.
+Antimicrobial therapy has been strongly associated with increased survival in those with CF. Long-term use of antibiotics has been significant in slowing lung decline.

 Azithromycin is often prescribed for children in subtherapeutic doses.
 These macrolides are thought to suppress proinflammatory cytokines and reduce the neutrophil burden on the lungs.